Child rapist gets life for 1980s murder of 2 California boys

 Rasmuson also kidnapped, stabbed and strangled 6-year-old Miguel Antero, who vanished on April 8, 1986, after stepping off of a school bus near his Agoura Hills home.
 His body was found that day in a wash near his home in the northwestern county.

+His father, Gil Antero, said in court that Miguel was “”caring and full of joy" and said his killing “has shattered our lives to pieces."

-Decades later, DNA evidence linked Rasmuson to the slayings, prosecutors said.
+Decades after the boys were killed, DNA evidence linked Rasmuson to the slayings, prosecutors said.
 In 2015, he was arrested at his parents’ home in Sandpoint, Idaho, where he had been living as a registered sex offender.

 Rasmuson pleaded guilty in February to two counts of murder with the special circumstance that he committed multiple killings.